tanoManzo/notes/notes.md

 	2. trace the outcome (e.g., mortility rate)
 	3. AMA

-3. use intubation for BIAS detection (LJ leo and Gaetano-Dina) / NO
-	1.

-5. Possible JAMIA (proposed to AIMIA, Gaetano-Dina)
+2. Possible JAMIA (proposed to AIMIA, Gaetano-Dina)
-	1. dataset
+	1. trajectory
 	2. model
-	3. trajectory
+	3. ICUs
 	4. in the previous proof of concept, we extend this work ... in short ...